Ear trimming on a Newfoundland is an important part of the grooming process.

 Don’t be afraid to stop and take a step back and look at the ear!

-Next, set the ear down and trim the outside on the ear.
+Next, set the ear down, comb the hair down and trim the outside of the ear.

 You can also place the ear on the palm of your non-scissoring hand and trim the edge of the ear using that method.